 The customer experience is not what it once was.
 One size no longer fits all when it comes to marketing, which could be a technical nightmare, tailoring journeys based on individual data sets.
 But that’s why C4M is so important.
 By aggregating raw data into a user-friendly dashboard, self-service analytics makes data and insights accessible when you need it, how you need it.

 Having access to data is important, but it’s just the first step.
 Without the right tools, companies waste valuable time and web developer resources trying to share and understand it.

 Stay tuned for part 2 of our Cloud Marketing Series, where we will discuss how to predict market outcomes.
-If you have any questions or want to get in touch with the team at Datisan hit us up here.
+In the interim, check out our Datisan Bytes Cloud for Marketing video with CEO Chris Rozic.
+If you have any further questions or want to get in touch with the team at Datisan feel free to hit us up here.